The X Page:

 With continued support from dedicated sponsors, we are working to ensure that the workshop becomes an annual event.

 The X Page: A Storytelling Workshop is an interdisciplinary community arts project that connects women who are immigrants or refugees with artists in Waterloo Region, who assist and mentor them in writing and performing their own stories.
-Our 2021 season will take place online, from April – June.
+Our 2021 season took place online, from April – June.
+Planning for the 2022 season will begin soon!

 In the spring of 2019, The X Page performed our Season One show “Quilt of Stories” for a live, sold-out theatre audience.
 “Quilt of Stories” featured music, movement, staged scenes, and the compelling personal stories of nineteen women, told in their own voices.